Joaquín Balaguer: Defeat and return to power

-Third presidency
+Third presidency (1986–1996)

 Balaguer's third presidency was considerably more liberal than the "Twelve Years" had been.
 He was more tolerant of opposition parties and human rights.

 He undertook massive infrastructure projects, such as the construction of highways, bridges, schools, housing projects and hospitals.
 Following the style of Trujillo, these highly visible projects were much publicized over government-controlled media and through grandiose public ceremonies designed to enhance Balaguer's popularity.
 The projects were also used as a means to reward his political supporters with lucrative public works contracts.
 The economy also improved considerably.

 Balaguer was narrowly reelected in the elections of 1990, defeating his old foe Juan Bosch by only 22,000 votes out of 1.9 million votes cast amid charges of fraud.

 For the 500th anniversary of Christopher Columbus' landing in the Americas and the visit of Pope John Paul II, Balaguer spent millions on a restoration of parts of historic, colonial Santo Domingo, and on sprucing up the parts of the city to be transversed by the pope, including the construction of a grand new avenue lined with modern housing blocks.

 More controversial was that Balaguer spent two hundred million US dollars on the construction of a massive ten-story Columbus Lighthouse.
 Completed in 1992, the Columbus Lighthouse was designed to beam the image of a Christian cross into the night sky and to be visible for tens of miles.
 Since completion, the Columbus Lighthouse, which supposedly houses Columbus's remains, has been a minor tourist attraction.
 Its light has almost never been used due to extremely high energy costs and frequent blackouts in the country.
 In the 1994 elections, Balaguer decided to run again for the presidency, even though he was almost 90 years old and completely blind.
 This time, his most prominent opponent was José Francisco Peña Gómez of the PRD.